 Price & Value

 Xpand laces cost $9.99, or 3 for $25 or 6 for $35 on their website.
+(You can get 2 pairs for only $10 in January using our promo code PACERNY at checkout).
 Since most people don’t actually replace their shoelaces, that’s an extra $6-$10 depending on how many you purchase.
 Although in the grand scheme of things it’s not a huge purchase, $10 is still $10.
 On the other hand, the average price of athletic shoes in the US is around $60, so Xpand is still cheaper than purchasing a new pair of no-lace shoes.

 Compared with regular replacement laces, Expand laces are a bit more expensive.
 A good pair of replacement laces seem to run between $5-7 a pack (or cheaper). $10 does seem in line with other elastic, no tie laces that are publically available.